Synthetic-Identity-Co/conj-talk-2025/conj-talk-2025.md

 ### A Functional Approach to Digital Identity
 #
 #### Scarlet Dame
-###### Founder, Sic AI Memory Company
-	[#theme]: Custom theme for Sic.
-The presentation draws from narr:Narrative_ImmutableIdentity and narr:Theme_FunctionalIdentity, which define the core thesis that identity—both human and AI—should be modeled as an append-only log that compiles to state, not mutable objects.
+###### Founder, aswritten.ai · Former Chief Strategist, Vouch.io
+	[#theme]: Custom theme for sic.
+Source: narr:Tagline_1 "Immutable Selves: A Functional Approach to Digital Identity" from Sample_1 (voice memo) and narr:Sample_ConjPresentation_2025 (presentation transcript).
+Speaker identity: narr:Actor_ScarletDame with altLabels "Dylan Butman" and "Scarlet Spectacular"—exemplifying the append-only log model.

 ---
 # Identity is not mutable state
 ## Yet we're treating it like Backbone.js

-This opening establishes the central metaphor: current identity systems treat identity as mutable state that can be queried and changed in place—just like Backbone.js queried and mutated the DOM.
-The talk will argue for a functional paradigm instead.[#metaphor]
+We're going to talk about why that's a problem—and how Clojure's principles give us a better way.

-[#metaphor]: From narr:StyleObs_Metaphor_1, which notes this technical metaphor positions identity as mutable state vs. immutable log, with Backbone.js as the anti-pattern.
-Related to narr:Tagline and narr:ComparativeAnalysis_1.
+	[#backbone-metaphor]: Source: narr:StyleObs_Metaphor_1, exact quote from Sample_ConjPresentation_2025.
+Technical metaphor positions identity as mutable state vs. immutable log; Backbone.js as anti-pattern.
+Related to narr:Tagline and narr:RuleOfThree.

 ---
-###### Personal Journey
+###### A personal story
-# I became Scarlet
+# I became scarlet dame

-I'll start with my own story.
 I was Dylan Butman.
-Then Scarlet Spectacular.
-Now Scarlet Dame.
-My identity evolved through an append-only log of experiences—each name a snapshot, not a mutation of who I was before.[#personal-narrative]

-[#personal-narrative]: From narr:Actor_ScarletDame, which documents the speaker's identity history (Dylan Butman → Scarlet Spectacular → Scarlet Dame) as exemplifying the append-only log model.
-This personal narrative is noted in narr:RubricAssess_Resonance_Conj as adding emotional resonance and building trust with the audience.
+Then scarlet spectacular.
+Now scarlet dame.

+	[#personal-narrative]: Source: narr:Actor_ScarletDame with altLabels from Sample_1.
+Note: "Speaker's identity history exemplifies append-only log model."
+This personal transition mirrors the technical thesis: identity as compiled state from immutable history.
+Related to narr:Theme_TransitionAsStateChange and narr:ResonanceUse.

 ---
-### Where is the identity here?
-# Who is the authority?
-## What are the claims being made?

-These are the questions we need to ask about every identity system.
-When you look at a driver's license, a login session, or an AI chat—what is the source of truth?
-Who issued it?
-What does it actually prove?[#rhetorical-questions]

-[#rhetorical-questions]: From narr:StyleObs_RhetoricalQuestion_1, which identifies this triadic structure as framing the problem space and inviting audience reasoning.
-Related to narr:RuleOfThree in the ontology's rhetorical devices.

----
-## Human Identity
+### Who am I?
 # Source of truth
 # You.

-For human identity, the answer is clear.
-You are the source of truth.
 Authorities issue documents that make claims about you.
-Identification represents a compiled view of those claims at a point in time.[#human-identity]
+But you are the source of truth.

-[#human-identity]: From narr:Actor_Human, defined as "Source of truth for identity; authorities issue documents that make claims."
-This connects to narr:StyleObs_ShortPunchy_1, which notes the single-word answer "You." as punchy, direct, and confident—characteristic of the speaker's cadence.
+	[#human-identity]: Source: narr:Actor_Human from Sample_ConjPresentation_2025: "Source of truth for identity; authorities issue documents that make claims."
+Also narr:StyleObs_ShortPunchy_1: single-word answer "You." after setup—punchy, direct, confident.
+Related to narr:ToneDirectPersonal.

 ---
-## AI Identity
+###### But what about AI?
 # Source of truth
 # Unclear.

-For AI, it's a mess.
 Labs train models that say stuff.
-Each chat is a different context.
-Persona prompts mutate the rendered state.
-There's no provenance, no version control, no single source of truth for AI identity.[#ai-identity]
+Each chat is different context.
+No provenance.
+No version control.

-[#ai-identity]: From narr:Actor_AI, defined as "Source of truth unclear; labs train models that say stuff; each chat is different context."
-This sets up the problem that aswritten.ai addresses.
-Related to narr:ProblemContext_2, which identifies the stakes: narrative manipulation, embedded propaganda, deepfakes.
+	[#ai-identity]: Source: narr:Actor_AI from Sample_ConjPresentation_2025: "Source of truth unclear; labs train models that say stuff; each chat is different context."
+Related to narr:ProblemContext_2: "AI models are black boxes; persona prompts mutate rendered state; no provenance or version control for AI identity."

+---
+## The Problem

+---
+### Where is the identity here?
+# Who is the authority?
+# What are the claims being made?

+These questions should have clear answers.
+Today, they don't.

+	[#rhetorical-questions]: Source: narr:StyleObs_RhetoricalQuestion_1 from Sample_ConjPresentation_2025.
+Triadic rhetorical questions frame problem space and invite audience reasoning.
+Related to narr:RuleOfThree.

 ---
 ###### Clojure Design Patterns